Collective Worship Policy

 The headteacher and other members of staff together with groups of children take turns to conduct Collective Worship:

 Weekly Collective Worship:

-Tuesday: Awards assembly whole school worship – led by the Headteacher (parents invited)
+Tuesday: Awards assembly followed by Collective Worship – led by the Headteacher.

-Wednesday: Music Assembly – led by the Deputy Headteacher
+Wednesday: Music Assembly followed by collective prayer and reflection – led by the Deputy Headteacher

 Friday: Collective Worship (led by the Head teacher).

 *Each value is covered within a half-term: